pulver/autodiff/README.md

 ## Requirements

- - C++11 compiler.
+ - C++11 compiler, but optimized for C++17.
 Visual Studio 2015 is not presently supported.
  - [Boost](https://www.boost.org/) library.
 (Headers only; no linking required.)